-MRIP produces both wave and annual estimates of total catch and effort by combining estimate components from the APAIS with those from the FES and FHS.
+MRIP produces cumulative and annual estimates of total catch and effort by combining estimate components from the APAIS with those from the FES and FHS.
 Wave-level total effort is estimated by adjusting the base effort estimates from both effort surveys (section 6.1.1 and 6.1.3) by coverage adjustments derived from the APAIS.
 The FES private and shore mode effort is further partitioned by area fished.
 The methods for total CHTS effort estimation, while no longer used, are included below as well for informational purposes (section 6.1.2).
-Annual total effort estimates are calculated as a simple sum of the wave estimates.
+Cumulative and annual total effort estimates are calculated in a similar manner: by summing two-month wave estimates through the most recent wave (cumulative) or for the year (annual).

 There are several methods for estimating total catch: the standard method (section 6.2.1), an alternative method for small sample sizes (section 6.2.2), and the public use method (section 6.2.3).
-Standard wave-level total catch is estimated as the product of the total effort and catch rates, and then total catch at the annual level is just the sum of the wave estimates.
+Standard wave-level total catch is estimated as the product of the total effort and catch rates, and then total catch at the cumulative or annual level is just the sum of the relevant wave estimates (through the most recent wave for cumulative, and all waves for the year for annual).
 The alternative methods for small sample sizes involve using collapsed annual domains instead of wave domains, so this method only produces annual estimates.
-A third total catch estimation method, used at the wave-level, is just a simplified version of the standard method designed for use with MRIP's public use datasets; it is made available to data users in the form of template SAS and R programs.
+A third total catch estimation method, designed for use with MRIP's public use datasets, is a simplified version of the standard method; it is made available to data users in the form of template SAS and R programs.
 A final section, 6.2.4, covers imputation methods used to produce catch estimates due to data gaps caused by the COVID-19 pandemic.